 Let's start from the top and work our way down.
 At the very highest level of your event registration, what must happen?
 You need to provide registrants with a way to tell you WHO they are.

 - Non-Member Attendee

 Each registrant type will have different options to register for and different questions to answer.
 So really, we need 3 custom registration forms.
 We call these CUSTOM PROFILES.

-If you haven't already, click into the REGISTRATION tab of the Builder, then select the CUSTOM PROFILES tool from your belt on the left.
+Click into the REGISTRATION tab of the Builder, then select the CUSTOM PROFILES tool from your belt on the left.
 Click the + NEW PROFILE button up top and create your first profile, "Member Attendee".
-Do the same for the other two types.
+Do the same for the other two types:

 Remember, items represent any tangible selection that a registrant can make.
 Typically, we create items for these types of things: